uktrade/platform-tools/README.md

 ## Installation

-Clone the repo and install the requirements.txt file in a virtualenv.
+Clone the repo, inside a virtualenv install pip-tools and run `pip-sync requirements-test.txt` to install the test dependencies.

 ## Migration Tools